eliot bates: Anatolian music, oud, audio engineering, digital music cultures

 books

-2013 "Music, Mobility and Distributed Recording Production in Turkish Protest Music," in Oxford Handbook of Mobile Music and Sound Studies edited by Jason Stanyek and Sumanth Gopinath.
-New York: Oxford.
-Forthcoming.
+2014 "Music, Mobility and Distributed Recording Production in Turkish Protest Music," in Oxford Handbook of Mobile Music Studies edited by Jason Stanyek and Sumanth Gopinath.
+New York: Oxford University Press. | on academia.edu

 2012 "What Studios Do."
 Art of Record Production 7(1).

 2012 "The Social Life of Musical Instruments."
-Ethnomusicology 56(3).
+Ethnomusicology 56(3). on jstor | on academia.edu

 2010 "Mixing for Parlak and Bowing for a Büyük Ses: The Aesthetics of Arranged Traditional Music in Turkey."
-Ethnomusicology 54(1).
+Ethnomusicology 54(1). on jstor | on academia.edu

 2004 "Glitches, Bugs, and Hisses: The Degeneration of Musical Recordings and the Contemporary Musical Work," in Bad Music: Music You Love to Hate, edited by Chris Washburne and Maiken Derno.
 New York: Routledge.